Jigsaw-based Benchmarking for Learning Robotic Manipulation

 abstract = {Benchmarking provides experimental evidence of the scientific baseline to enhance the progression of fundamental research, which is also applicable to robotics.
 In this paper, we propose a method to benchmark metrics of robotic manipulation, which addresses the spatial-temporal reasoning skills for robot learning with the jigsaw game.
 In particular, our approach exploits a simple set of jigsaw pieces by designing a structured protocol, which can be highly customizable according to a wide range of task specifications.
 Researchers can selectively adopt the proposed protocol to benchmark their research outputs, on a comparable scale in the functional, task, and system-level of details.
 The purpose is to provide a potential look-up table for learning-based robot manipulation, commonly available in other engineering disciplines, to facilitate the adoption of robotics through calculated, empirical, and systematic experimental evidence.},

-keywords = {Best Conference Paper Finalist, Corresponding Author, ICARM},
+keywords = {Best Conference Paper Finalist, Corresponding Author, ICARM, Paper Award},

 pubstate = {published},